 All options extend the Davie bus to Yaletown, then loop it back with the Robson bus via Cambie:

 This shouldn’t be controversial, and respects some good Transit principles:

 - We have a single bus route serving the entire Corridor

 - And the route is anchored at Yaletown station

 The L shape option

-As such, beside a greater legibility (bus running both direction on all served street), this route mainly carry the same advantage/drawback of the current route:
+As such, beside a greater legibility (bus running both directions on all served street), this route mainly carries the same advantages/drawbacks of the current route:

 - The route, is not serving Robson east of Granville, (hence not serving Yaletown when it is natural to extend the Robson route eastward)